RSA

 Over the years, opportunities came—offers from flashier schools and brighter banners.
 However, loyalty to Relson, and to the roots that built us, anchored our course.
 Some stayed loyal.
 Others chose different paths.
 In every journey, choices reveal the values we hold closest.
 Heavy lessons, but necessary ones.
 Loyalty isn’t forged in good times; it’s revealed in storms.

-Meanwhile, good, solid, humble bruddahs like Antonio Criado, Chris Laird, Jim Scoggin, Justin Nihei, Kalani Pacyau, Sean Springer, and many others stood tall.
+Meanwhile, good, solid, humble bruddahs like Antonio Criado, Chris Laird, Craig Okutani, Daniel Cervelin, Gye Nitta, James Scoggin, Justin Nihei, Kalani Pacyau, Neil Verbrugge, Phil Baltunado, Sean Springer, Wade Abreu, and many others stood tall.
 They remained, not because it was easy, but because it was right.
 No applause needed.
 Just presence, just loyalty.
+No excuses, just honor.
+True men, of character.

 Fatherhood deepened these lessons further.
 Raising two keiki taught me that leadership isn't about noise.
 It's about steadiness, prayerfulness, and quiet acts of faithfulness.
 Meanwhile, the academy endured the hardest seasons—pandemics, shutdowns, empty mats—and those who understood the mission showed up.
 Tuition paid.
 Envelopes quietly placed on the counter.
 No hashtags.
 No announcements.
 Just quiet, enduring aloha.